Dreissenidae

-The Dreissenidae are a family of small freshwater mussels, aquatic bivalve molluscs.
-They attach themselves to stones or to any other hard surface using a byssus.
-The shells of these bivalves are shaped somewhat like those of true mussels, and they also attach themselves to a hard substrate using a byssus, however this group is not at all closely related to true mussels, being more closely related to the venus clams (Veneridae).
+The Dreissenidae are a family of small freshwater aquatic bivalve molluscs, commonly called mussels although not at all closely related to true mussels.
+The shells of these bivalves are shaped somewhat like those of true mussels, which they also resemble in attaching themselves to a hard substrate such as stone using a byssus; however, this group is more closely related to the venus clams (Veneridae).

 Genera

 Genera within the family Dreissenidae include: